 What Happens If You Get in an Accident With a Permit in California?

 Young and inexperienced drivers commonly cause car accidents in California.
-New drivers do not have the hands-on experience to drive as safely or prudently as older drivers.
+New drivers lack the hands-on experience to drive as safely or prudently as older drivers.
 They also tend to overestimate their driving capabilities, increasing the risk of mistakes such as multitasking behind the wheel or texting and driving.
-Inexperience and overconfidence is a dangerous combination that can lead to broken traffic laws, catastrophic car accidents, and serious injuries and deaths.
+Inexperience and overconfidence are a dangerous combination that can lead to broken traffic laws, catastrophic car accidents, and serious injuries and deaths.
 If you or your child gets into a car accident with a learner’s permit in California, the consequences can be severe.

 Was the Driver Obeying the Permit’s Provisions?

-After an auto accident, the police may investigate to see if either driver was breaking a roadway rule and whether this is what caused the crash.
-A driver must obey certain provisions when driving with a learner’s permit in California.
 These restrictions are in place for the driver’s safety and that of others.
-If you or your child was violating a provision at the time of the accident, the other driver may be able to use this against you as proof of fault.
+If you or your child were violating a provision at the time of the accident, the other driver may be able to use this against you as proof of fault.

 - You can only drive with an adult in the vehicle who has a valid driver’s license and is at least 25 years old.